robole/artifice/readme.md

 ## They See Me Rollin

 Kitsch wordplay of the opening lines of Chamillionaires' song *Ridin Dirty*.
+This only looks as intended in **Chrome**.

 See ["they-see-me-rollin" folder](/they-see-me-rollin) for full info.